Personnel

 Deputy Chief

-The Edwardsville deputy chief acts as second in command and assumes all responsibilities of the fire chief in his absence.
-The deputy chief position was created in 2016 and filled in 2017 in response to the increased administrative workload in the Department.
+The department's deputy chief acts as second in command and assumes all responsibilities of the fire chief in the chief's absence.
+The deputy chief position was created in 2016 and filled in 2017 in response to the increased administrative workload in the department.
 The position delineates a clear chain of command within the rank structure between the fire chief and shift captains.

 Shift Captain

-The Edwardsville Fire Department is divided into three shifts, designated as A, B and C. Each of the three Edwardsville captains fills the role of shift commander and directly supervises the 10-person shift to which he is assigned.
-The captain oversees scheduling of personnel and daily events, and responds to all significant fire and EMS calls.
-If that isn’t enough, he or she ensures that all reports are properly completed and filed daily, sometimes at 3 a.m. after getting everything else done.
-The captain assumes initial command of emergency incidents.
+The Edwardsville Fire Department is divided into three shifts, designated as A, B and C. Each of the Edwardsville captains fills the role of shift commander and directly supervises the shift to which that captain is assigned.
+The captains oversee scheduling of personnel and daily events, and respond to all significant fire and EMS calls.
+Captains also ensure that all reports are properly completed and filed daily.
+The shift captain assumes initial command of emergency incidents.

-Additionally, each captain is given at least one area of administrative responsibility such as the following and others:
+Additionally, each captain is given at least one area of administrative responsibility such as the following:

 • EMS